sergeyklay/django-environ-2/docs/tips.rst

 Using Path objects when reading env
 ===================================

-It is possible to use of Path objects when reading env from the filesystem:
+It is possible to use of ``pathlib.Path`` objects when reading environment file from the filesystem:

 .. code-block:: python

     import os
+    import pathlib

     import environ